ceshine/ceshine-hugo/content/post/20220107-mpire-postgres-queries/index.md

 ---
 slug: mpire-postgres-queries
 date: 2022-01-07T00:00:00.000Z
-title: "Using MPIRE to Parallelize PostgreSQL Queries"
+title: "Use MPIRE to Parallelize PostgreSQL Queries"
 description: "A case study for the high-level Python multiprocessing library"
 tags:
   - python